openjournals/blog.joss.theoj.org/_posts/2020-05-20-reopening-joss.md

 - announcements
 ---

-On March 12th this year we suspended new submissions to JOSS in order to reduce the load on our volunteer team of editors and reviewers.
-We revisited this suspension in early April and decided to continue with the pause on new submissions for at least another month.
-Over the past two weeks we've been reviewing our current status and discussing what it might look like to reopen JOSS.
+On March 12th of this year, we suspended new submissions to JOSS in order to reduce the load on our volunteer team of editors and reviewers.
+We revisited this suspension in early April and decided to continue the pause on new submissions for at least another month.
+Over the past two weeks, we've been reviewing our current status and discussing what it might look like to reopen JOSS.

 After collecting inputs from the whole JOSS editorial team about their respective availabilities and discussing what to do next **we've decided to reopen JOSS in a "reduced service mode" from May 20th, 2020**.